jacob-kruse/perdiscor/Project_3/README.md

     pip install scapy requests

 With these installed, you can now run the Python script `dns_dorwarder.py`.
 Because the program is opening a UDP socket at port 53, root privileges are required.
-First activate your Python environment where you installed the libraries above.
-Then use the following command to get the path to this environment.
+First, activate your Python environment where you installed the libraries above.
+Then use the following commands to enter the correct folder and to run `dns_forwarder.py`.

-    which python

-Copy the output from the terminal and paste it into the following command to run `dns_forwarder.py`.

     cd ~/perdiscor/Project_3
-    sudo <python path> dns_forwarder.py
+    sudo $(which python) dns_forwarder.py

 A number of arguments can be passed to this function.
 These are described below.